yuvraajsj18/Operating-Systems/notes/processes/processes.md

 - **Execution Options** when a subprocess is created:

   - Parent and children execute concurrently.
-  - Parent waits until children terminates.
+  - Parent waits until children terminate.

 - **Address Space Options** for the new process:

-  - Child process is a duplicate of parent process.
+  - The child process is a duplicate of the parent process.
 This means they have the same program and data as the parent).
-  - Child process has a new program loaded into it.
+  - The child process has a new program loaded into it.

 #### Creating a new process in a UNIX OS

 - A new process in UNIX is created using the `fork()` system call.
--  The new process consist of a copy of the **address space** of the original process.
+-  The new process consists of a copy of the **address space** of the original process.
 - Both parent and child continue execution after fork() call with one difference -
   - **The return code for fork() is 0 for the new child process.**
-  - **The return code for fork() is the PID of child for the parent process.**
+  - **The return code for fork() is the PID of the child for the parent process.**
-- You can use `exec()` system call after `fork()` to replace process's memory space with a new program.
+- You can use the `exec()` system call after `fork()` to replace the process's memory space with a new program.
   - The `exec()` system call loads a binary file into memory(destroying the memory image of the program containing the exec()) and starts its execution.
 - A parent can issue a `wait()` system call to move itself off the ready queue until the termination of the child.
-  - `wait()` blocks the termination of parent until one of the child terminates.
+  - `wait()` blocks the termination of the parent until one of the children terminates.

 ```c
 #include <stdio.h>